Skipups/tandem_trivia/README.md

 Run: git clone https://github.com/Skipups/tandem_trivia.git

-Run: npm install
+Enter into the trivia folder and run: npm install and then run: npm:start

-Run: npm start
+App will open.
+Happy playing!